 The Maine Brew Bus offers regularly scheduled and private tours in Greater Portland and Southern Maine.
 Some tours are partnered with local minor-league baseball and basketball teams and include game tickets as part of the tour package.
 We also offer frequent specialty and adventure tours, such as the popular Birds on Tap – Roadtrip! series, the Zymurgy Home Brew tour, History of Portland Beer tour, local Coffee and Tea tours, and new offerings produced throughout the year.

-In 2014, 2015, and 2016, The Maine Brew Bus was presented the coveted TripAdvisor “Certificate of Excellence” for outstanding guest reviews.
-We also received an Editor’s Choice award by Down East Magazine as a “2014 Best of Maine” recipient, and were selected for Portland Buy Local and Entreverge awards in 2015.
+In each year starting in 2014, The Maine Brew Bus has been presented the coveted TripAdvisor “Certificate of Excellence” for outstanding guest reviews.
+We also received an Editor’s Choice award by Down East Magazine as a “2014 Best of Maine” recipient and were selected for Portland Buy Local and Entreverge awards in 2015.

 In March of 2017, The Maine Brew Bus acquired a similar Portland-based tour company called Maine Beer Tours.